 However, is this new generation really that lazy?
 Are today’s young adults really so disconnected from the professional world?

-According to Deloitte , three-quarters of millennials don’t feel considered at work.
+According to Deloitte , three quarters of millennials do not feel valued at work.
 Indeed, according to their point of view, Swiss companies do not assume enough social responsibilities and act only for their own interests.
-It is for this reason in fact that, generally, the new generations do not attach themselves to the company but rather to the team or the manager.
+According to this study, the new generations tend to be more attached to the team or the manager than to the company.

 Changes in the professional world